decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 Materials can be applied to entities that use primitive shapes (cube, sphere, plane, etc) by adding a `Material` component.
 This component has several fields that allow you to configure the properties of the material, add a texture, etc.

-You can't add material components to _glTF_ models. _glTF_ models include their own materials that are implicitly imported into a scene together with the model.
+_glTF_ models include their own materials that are implicitly imported into a scene together with the model.
+To modify or override these materials, use the `GltfNodeModifiers` component.
+See [Modify glTF materials](#modify-gltf-materials) for more details.

 When importing a 3D model with its own materials, keep in mind that not all shaders are supported by the Decentraland engine.
 Only standard materials and PBR (physically based rendering) materials are supported.
 See [external 3D model considerations](/creator/3d-modeling/materials) for more details.